Women with a fast food craving could be hurting their fertility for a burger and fries fix.

 What you eat — even before baby — matters

-Dr. Serena Chen, a fertility specialist with Saint Barnabas Medical Center in New Jersey, said the study complements recent researched published in The Lancet that emphasized the importance of preconception health — something that’s a “completely new way of thinking for modern western medicine.”
+Dr. Serena Chen, a fertility specialist with Saint Barnabas Medical Center in New Jersey, said the study complements recent researched published in that emphasized the importance of preconception health — something that’s a “completely new way of thinking for modern western medicine.”